-Both the Markle Task Force reports, "Protecting America's Freedom in the Information Age" (October 2002) and "Creating a Trusted Information Network for Homeland Security" (December 2003) have stressed the importance of creating a decentralized network of information sharing and analysis that achieves security while at the same time protects our civil liberties.
+The Markle Task Force has issued two reports: "Protecting America's Freedom in the Information Age" (October 2002) and "Creating a Trusted Information Network for Homeland Security" (December 2003).
+Both have stressed the importance of creating a decentralized network of information sharing and analysis that achieves security while at the same time protects our civil liberties.
 We need to create an Information Sharing Environment that fundamentally changes the way we think about the business of national and homeland security.
 It requires clear and understandable rules and business practices on collection and sharing of data that is permissible and that which is prohibited.
-The Executive Branch and the Congress must assume leadership for this task and must both seek out, not avoid, responsibility.
+We believe that the Executive Branch and the Congress must both assume leadership for this task to succeed.